wanghaisheng/responsive-landing-page-starter/content/blog/en/auto-layout-for-vonage-video-application.md

 There is an explanation of all the `opts` properties and possible values in the Opentok Layout JS [ReadMe](https://github.com/aullman/opentok-layout-js#usage).

-At this point we have `layout` ready to be called when we need to reorganize the participants.
-We also write functions for adding and removing elements.
-And finally a window resize event listener to call `layout` on window resize.
+`layout` is called every time we need to reorganize the application's layout when videos are added, removed, or the window resizes.

+There are also event listeners for the add and remove buttons.
+Another event listener is created for when a participant's video is double-clicked which will toggle between enlarging or shrinking the video.

 ## Conclusion